ImaneHaz/report_01/sections/04-development/index.md

 # Development

 ## DVCS
 To track the development of our project, I used a Github repository and created a dedicated organization called `unibo-dtm-se-2324-graphproject Owner`.
-The main repository is `GraphProject`, which was divided into several branches: the `master` branch contains project releases.
+The main repository is `GraphProject`; since I am the sole contributor to the project, I chose to simplify the workflow by managing everything within the master branch.
+I ensured code quality by committing frequently and testing before pushing to the repository.
+The feature branches are applied when working on isolated tasks or new features, which are merged back into master once they are stable.

 Commits were written following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) approach.
 A commit is therefore written in the following format: